sunilab/skeletonApp/README.md

 - A corresponding node app template can be used in conjunction with this template to run the React app in node.
 Just update the webpack.production.js file to point the output path to the static folder in the node-app-template.

     https://github.com/sunilab/node-app-template

 - The prod version of webpack supports uglifying and minimizing the code, enabling the NODE_ENV environment variable to 'production' for optimization of libraries like React and code-splitting of the common libraries into its own bundle.
+- Example of loading web fonts with @font-face.

 ## Instructions